Archimedean Newform Theory for $\mathrm{GL}_n$: Introduction

 In this article, we put the archimedean setting on an equal footing with the nonarchimedean setting by developing such a theory for $\GL_n(\R)$ and $\GL_n(\C)$.
 We summarise our main results concerning generic irreducible Casselman--Wallach representations $\pi$ of $\GL_n$ as follows; precise statements are given in more detail in \hyperref[sect:archimedean]{Section \ref*{sect:archimedean}}. \begin{itemize} \item Among the $K_n$-types $\tau$ of $\pi$ whose restriction to $K_{n - 1}$ contains the trivial representation, there exists a unique $K_n$-type $\tau^{\circ}$ of lowest Howe degree, which occurs with multiplicity one in $\pi$; moreover, the subspace of $K_{n - 1}$-invariant $\tau^{\circ}$-isotypic vectors in $\pi$ is one-dimensional (\hyperref[thm:conductornewform]{Theorem \ref*{thm:conductornewform}}).
 We call the distinguished nonzero vector lying in this subspace, unique up to scalar multiplication, the newform of $\pi$, and we define the conductor exponent $c(\pi)$ of $\pi$ to be the Howe degree of $\tau^{\circ}$ (\hyperref[def:archcondnewfom]{Definition \ref*{def:archcondnewfom}}). \item For each nonnegative integer $m \geq c(\pi)$, the dimension of the subspace of $K_{n - 1}$-invariant vectors in $\pi$ that are $\tau$-isotypic for some $K_n$-type $\tau$ of Howe degree $m$ is given explicitly as a certain binomial coefficient (\hyperref[thm:oldforms]{Theorem \ref*{thm:oldforms}}).
-We call vectors of this form oldforms. \item The epsilon factor $\e(s,\pi,\psi)$ of $\pi$ is equal to $i^{-c(\pi)}$ (\hyperref[thm:epsilonconductor]{Theorem \ref*{thm:epsilonconductor}}); additionally, the conductor exponent $c(\pi)$ of $\pi$ is additive with respect to isobaric sums of representations (\hyperref[thm:additiveconductor]{Theorem \ref*{thm:additiveconductor}}) and is inductive (\hyperref[thm:inductiveconductor]{Theorem \ref*{thm:inductiveconductor}}). \item When viewed in the Whittaker model and appropriately normalised, the newform is a test vector for the $\GL_n \times \GL_{n - 1}$ (\hyperref[thm:testvector]{Theorem \ref*{thm:testvector}}) and $\GL_n \times \GL_n$ (\hyperref[thm:GLnxGLn]{Theorem \ref*{thm:GLnxGLn}}) Rankin--Selberg integrals whenever the second representation is spherical. \item The newform is a test vector for the Godement--Jacquet zeta integral (\hyperref[thm:GJram]{Theorem \ref*{thm:GJram}}). \end{itemize}
+We call vectors of this form oldforms. \item The epsilon factor $\e(s,\pi,\psi)$ of $\pi$ is equal to $i^{-c(\pi)}$ (\hyperref[thm:epsilonconductor]{Theorem \ref*{thm:epsilonconductor}}); additionally, the conductor exponent $c(\pi)$ of $\pi$ is additive with respect to isobaric sums of representations (\hyperref[thm:additiveconductor]{Theorem \ref*{thm:additiveconductor}}) and is inductive (\hyperref[thm:inductiveconductor]{Theorem \ref*{thm:inductiveconductor}}). \item When viewed in the Whittaker model and appropriately normalised, the newform is a test vector for the $\GL_n \times \GL_{n - 1}$ (\hyperref[thm:testvector]{Theorem \ref*{thm:testvector}}) and $\GL_n \times \GL_n$ (\hyperref[thm:GLnxGLn]{Theorem \ref*{thm:GLnxGLn}}) Rankin--Selberg integrals whenever the second representation is spherical. \item The newform is a test vector for the Godement--Jacquet zeta integral (\hyperref[thm:GJram]{Theorem \ref*{thm:GJram}}). \end{itemize} As we explain in \hyperref[sect:nonarchimedean]{Sections \ref*{sect:nonarchimedean}} and \ref{sect:archimedean}, each of these results parallels an analogous result in the nonarchimedean setting.